-Technology companies and other startups facing rapid growth are in the perfect position to adopt cloud computing technologies.
-They can begin small, paying for a few heads or one virtual cloud and ramp up their services as demand grows.
-Businesses still have to plan for future costs, but can rest easy knowing the computing power they need is available at the click of a button.
-Companies that develop applications or provide cloud services can also benefit greatly from cloud services.
+Technology companies and

+applications or provide cloud services can also benefit greatly from cloud services.
 They can get the tools they need to develop applications and prebuilt components to expedite time to market.
 As traffic to their site or a user base grows, companies can increase their service plans to meet the needs of their users.